MicrochipTech/fpga-hls-examples/Training1/readme.md

 Pipelining is a common HLS optimization used to increase hardware throughput and to better utilize FPGA hardware resources.
 We also covered the concept of loop pipelining in the SmartHLS Sobel Filter Tutorial.
-In Figure 18a) shows a loop to be scheduled with 3 single-cycle operations: Load, Comp, Store.
+Figure 18a) shows a loop to be scheduled with 3 single-cycle operations: Load, Comp, Store.
 We show a comparison of the cycle-by-cycle operations when hardware operations in a loop are implemented b) sequentially (default) or c) pipelined (with SmartHLS